updates are listed in bold. Last updated 4/20/2021

 What we are doing at West Side Pediatrics:

 2. We have made our Taylor Creek location an ONLY WELL office.
 No sick patients will be scheduled at Taylor Creek until further notice.
 We are seeing only well patients in the mornings at our Delhi location.
 (Afternoons are sick visits only.)
 This includes well child exams, pre-ops, mental health visits/med rechecks.
 This is to ensure our well children can still get their vaccines and check-ups and medication rechecks, without needing to worry about being exposed to sick children or germs.
-You can schedule a TELEHEALTH visit for well checks in children over age 5 or any medication recheck appointment if you would prefer.
+You can also schedule a telehealth visit for a medication recheck appointment if you would prefer.

 3. Sick visits for contagious illnesses will be seen in the afternoons and evenings only in the Delhi office or via telehealth at any time of the day.

 4. We have separate entrances, bathrooms and hallways of the Delhi office for sick and non-sick patients in the afternoons/evenings.
 The waiting room is for non-sick patients only.
 Sick patients will check in over the phone and park in designated spots in the parking lot.
 Any non-sick patient is also welcome to check-in over the phone from your car at either location, if you prefer to avoid the waiting room.

 5. We are no longer screening for COVID-19 exposure or symptoms over the phone.
 Any patient will be able to have an in-person sick visit in the Delhi location if they desire.
 Telehealth will still be available but will not be required for any patient.